Good morning and welcome to Fruity Fridays and the delicious Pineapple…

 The pineapple is packed with vitamin C, minerals and antioxidants it is also used in smoothies and cocktails and there is nothing better than sitting on the beach with a lovely Pina colada watching the sunset…

-I know you are all now probably thinking that it is alright for some while you are dealing with the cold and snow…Soz…but it also makes a beautiful curry it pairs with duck really well and is one of my favourites.
+I know you are all now probably thinking that it is alright for some while you are dealing with the cold and rain but we have rain to it is just interspersed with hot sunny spells…Soz…but it also makes a beautiful curry it pairs with duck really well and is one of my favourites.

 Tip: It is also a great meat tenderizer.